commoncrawl/cc-pyspark/README.md

 - using HTTP/HTTPS and the base URL `https://data.commoncrawl.org/` or `https://ds5q9oxwqwsfj.cloudfront.net/`
 - using the S3 API to read the bucket `s3://commoncrawl/` requires authentication and makes an Amazon Web Services account mandatory.

 This project cc-pyspark uses [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) to access WARC, WAT or WET files on `s3://commoncrawl/`.
 The best way is to ensure that a S3 read-only IAM policy is attached to the the IAM role of the EC2 instances where Common Crawl data is processed, see the [IAM user guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).
-If this is no option (or if the processing is not running on AWS), boto3 can be [configured to use a IAM profile](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration).
+If this is no option (or if the processing is not running on AWS), there are various [options to configure credentials in boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials).

 ### Installation of S3 Support Libraries